SushiJ/todo-app/README.md

 # todo-app

-Todo app created with Typescript, Chakra Ui, and Prisma
+Todo app with Nextjs, Chakra-Ui, Typescript And Prisma